Richard Verstegen: Poetry

-The verses on the defeat of the uprising by the Irish clans under Aodh Mór Ó Néill, Lord of Tír Eoghain, and entitled England's Joy, by R. R. (1601), have mistakenly been attributed to him, as have other poems that were in reality composed, "by the notorious Richard Vennar or Vennard."
+The verses celebrating the Battle of Kinsale and the defeat of the uprising by the Irish clans under Aodh Mór Ó Néill, Lord of Tír Eoghain, and Red Hugh O'Donnell, Lord of Tír Chonaill, and entitled England's Joy, by R. R. (1601), have mistakenly been attributed to Verstegan, as have other poems that were in reality composed, "by the notorious Richard Vennar or Vennard."

 Verstegan did, however, compose an Elizabethan English elegy about the 1584 martyrdom of Blessed Dermot O'Hurley outside the walls of Dublin and entitled "The Fall of the Baron of Slane", several poems in praise of Thomas More, occasioned by the 1630 publication of the biography by the latter's great grandson, and a lullaby addressed to the Christ Child in the persona of the Blessed Virgin.

 Louise Imogen Guiney, however, has commented that Verstegan's works of Christian poetry have, "a most rustic simplicity.
 At his best, he touches Southwell, as at about a half a dozen points in the lovely lullaby."
 A.O.
 Meyer later wrote of the same poems, "They are pervaded by the peace of a soul that has freed itself from all earthly things."